 - As we continue to navigate an unpredictable pandemic, it is critical that the San José Public Library has the resources it needs to serve our most vulnerable neighbors and build a more equitable, educated, and engaged community.

 - The Library has taken the lead in implementing the City’s Education and Digital Literacy Strategy, which has become even more critical during COVID-19, with tens of thousands of San José residents struggling with distance learning, underemployment, and financial hardship.

 - I appreciate the Mayor and City Council’s continued support and investment in the City’s Digital Inclusion efforts, including community Wi-Fi, hotspot lending programs, expanded broadband connectivity, and digital literacy education.

-- Significant cuts to Library services in the FY2020-2021 budget should be fully restored so that the Library can reopen at full strength, ready to serve the community as we recover from the pandemic.
+- Significant cuts to Library services in the previous budgets should be fully restored so that the Library can open at full strength, ready to serve the community as we recover from the pandemic.